What are Phobias in Childhood?

 Why are these phobias happening?

 Generally, the child felt threatened or had a specific negative experience with the feared object.
+This fearful first encounter has encoded in your child’s brain in a way that incites a sense of fear and a strong desire to avoid the situation in the future.
 For example, a child who is afraid of the wind may remember when they had to go into the basement for hours over a tornado warning.

-Or, a child who is afraid of dogs or snakes may have been threatened or attacked by an animal in the past.
-Some kids are simply scared of dogs because of the loud barking noise.
+A child who is afraid of dogs or snakes may have been threatened or attacked by an animal in the past.
+Some young people are simply scared of dogs because of the loud barking noise.
+These events may have been traumatic, and the child’s neurological system is extremely sensitive to that situation as it arises in the future.
+If a child is especially sensitive to certain sensory experiences, many events can be scary.
+A barking dog, fire alarm, siren, or safety drill at school may be extremely upsetting to a sensory-sensitive child.

 Other kids may be afraid of monsters or ghosts after watching scary movies, TV shows, or videos.
 Often, these fears seem ‘out of the blue’ because the parents may not be aware of the event that caused the phobia in the first place.